-1683 9 ° First German settlement in the New World - Germans still represent largest European ethnic group in the U.S., as of 2020 census 1688 Ş First written protest against slavery in the New World 1690 Ş Rittenhouse's paper mill is first in colonies and premier 17th century industrial site 1698 Ş First schoolbook, "A New Primer", by Francis Daniel Pastorius.
-1708 9~ First Mennonite church in America 1738 ୬ First Medical Diploma issued in America 1743 \$ First Bible printed in a European language in North America, printed in German by Christopher Sower 1761 Ş Establishment of Kirk and Nice, oldest continuously operating funeral business in U.S. 1795 9~ Inhabitants first to petition for passage of Federal Constitution 1795 90 First to petition state legislature for religious freedom for all creeds.
-1832 9~ First locomotive built, by Matthias Baldwin, in America (Old Ironsides) 1832 ୬ Opening of first commuter railroad - Philadelphia, Germantown and Norristown Railroad c.
-1840 90 Coming of first commuter suburb, now listed on the National Register of Historic Places as the Tulpehocken Station District.
-1874 ୬ First kidnapping for ransom - Charley Ross kidnapped outside his Germantown home 1921 9~ Sadie T.M.
-Alexander 1st African American woman to earn Ph.D. degree, in Economics c.
-1945 ୬ First Philadelphia neighborhood to lift ban on sale of homes to African Americans 1947 9~ William Hastie 1st African American Federal Judge 1951 ୬ Raymond Pace Alexander 1st African American elected to Philadelphia City Council 1958 Ş Robert N.C.
-Nix elected 1st African American to represent PA in Congress 1980 ୬ Mt.
-Airy Councilman Joseph Coleman serves as President of City Council 1984 90 Robert N.C.
-Nix, Jr. 1st African American Chief Justice of PA Supreme Court $\mathbf{i}$ (
+First German settlement in the New World Germans still represent largest European ethnic group in the U.S., as of 2020 census - 1690 " Rittenhouse's paper mill is first in colonies and premier 17th century industrial site - 1698 First schoolbook, "A New Primer", by Francis Daniel Pastorius. - 1708 First Mennonite church in America - 1738 September First Medical Diploma issued in America - 1743 Signification First Bible printed in a European language in North America, printed in German by Christopher Sower - 1761 Separating Establishment of Kirk and Nice, oldest continuously operating funeral business in U.S. - 1795 Inhabitants first to petition for passage of Federal Constitution - 1795 So First to petition state legislature for religious freedom for all creeds. - 1832 See First locomotive built, by Matthias Baldwin, in America (Old Ironsides) - 1832 Opening of first commuter railroad Philadelphia, Germantown and Norristown Railroad - c.
+1840 See Coming of first commuter suburb, now listed on the National Register of Historic Places as the Tulpehocken Station District. - 1874 Sp.
+First kidnapping for ransom Charley Ross kidnapped outside his Germantown home - 1921 Sadie T.M.
+Alexander 1st African American woman to earn Ph.D. degree, in Economics - c.
+1945 🤝 First Philadelphia neighborhood to lift ban on sale of homes to African Americans - 1947 William Hastie 1st African American Federal Judge - 1958 Robert N.C.
+Nix elected 1st African American to represent PA in Congress - 1980 Mt.
+Airy Councilman Joseph Coleman serves as President of City Council - 1984 See Raymond Pace Alexander 1st African American elected to Philadelphia City Council - 1984 Sepreme Court N.C.
+Nix, Jr. 1st African American Chief Justice of PA Supreme Court